vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 As we've seen, a user's entire authentication journey across clusters can be followed by using the `auditID`, `authorizeID`, `sessionID`, and `tokenID` correlation values to find related audit log events.
+The same correlation values could be used to trace a user's journey both forwards and backwards in time through the logs.

 ## Watching the audit logs